 No. The CAPS payment is income tax exempt and will not be included in any Centerlink assessment as income.

 For CAPS application and payment inquiries, contact:

-Phone Medicare Australia for assistance with completing the CAPS application form or enquiries regarding the CAPS payment.
+Medicare Australia can also assist with completing the CAPS application form or answer questions about CAPS payments.

-For further information about the CAPS schemes, go to bladderbowel.gov.au
+For further information about the CAPS schemes, go to the Australian Government's bladder bowel website.

 For information about bladder and bowel control problems, continence product advice, local continence services and eligibility for funding schemes, phone the National Continence Helpline on 1800 33 00 66.